citp/privacy-policy-historical/d/ds/dsw/dsw.com.md

 810 DSW Drive
 Columbus, OH 43219

-This Privacy Statement was last revised February 13, 2013.
+This Privacy Statement was last revised May 21, 2013.